NMLS Resource Center Redesign

 Managing updates like amendments and Advance Change Notices (ACN).

-Having specific user pain points could improve small company users' experience and reduce call center reliance and costs.
+Identifying specific user pain points could improve the user experience for small companies and reduce reliance on the call center.

 Currently, small companies are underrepresented because most input comes from conferences dominated by large firms.